This guide will discuss: what is business sustainability, its importance, examples, and how to implement an effective sustainable business strategy

 All these may be daunting to manually keep track of but companies can always utilize tools that can help monitor the progress and trends of their sustainability goals in an efficient and effective manner.

-Leverage the use of technology in implementing your sustainability goals and objectives. iAuditor by SafetyCulture is a powerful inspection and auditing platform used by industry leaders to monitor sustainability practices in their operation.
-Use iAuditor templates and checklists to ensure that best practices are observed.
-Proactively identify issues and opportunities, and ensure that sustainable solutions are implemented in all processes of the organization. iAuditor can also help you do the following:
+Leverage the use of technology in implementing your sustainability goals and objectives.
+SafetyCulture (formerly iAuditor) is a powerful inspection and auditing platform used by industry leaders to monitor sustainability practices in their operation.
+Use SafetyCulture templates and checklists to ensure that best practices are observed.
+Proactively identify issues and opportunities, and ensure that sustainable solutions are implemented in all processes of the organization.
+SafetyCulture can also help you do the following: